AndreFCruz/feup-sdis/README.md

 You should not manually edit **db**.
 These files are managed by the service.

-## Explanation os scripts
+## Scripts' Specification

 - compile.sh
-  - Script that compile java classes into a bin folder.
+  - Script to compile java classes into a bin folder.

 - clearFileSystem.sh
-  - Script that delete fileSystem of peers.
+  - Script to delete fileSystem of peers.

 - peer.sh
-  - Script that allows to run the peer with some parameters with default value.
+  - Script to launch an instance of a peer with some parameters.

     Usage: peer.sh <version> <peer_num>
       Eg. sh peer.sh 1.0 1

 - Others scripts
-  - The scripts like backup.sh, restore.sh, delete.sh run in peer 1 with default file as image1.png
+  - Action scripts (backup.sh, restore.sh, delete.sh) run in peer 1 with default file as image1.png
-  - The script reclaim.sh run in peer 2 with a size of 1400000.
+  - The script 'reclaim.sh' runs in peer 2 with a size of 140000 (reclaiming all used memory above 140KB).
   - And the script state.sh retrieve information about peer 1 and peer 2.
+  - All scripts use the ```localhost``` ip by default (127.0.0.1).